 Do you want a simple, fast and tax efficient route to Portuguese citizenship and an EU passport?

-Then the Portugal Golden Visa investment fund route might be the perfect fit for you.
+Then the Portugal Golden Visa investment funds route might be the perfect fit for you.

-As with any investment product, fund investment carries an element of risk.
-This article is not financial advice.
+Disclaimer: This article is for information only and does not constitute financial advice.
+We are not financial advisors.
 You should seek advice from a qualified financial advisor before investing in a fund.

 Overview: The Portugal Golden Visa funds route